Port Tampa Bay: Cruise ships

-Tampa is also one of America's most popular departure ports for western Caribbean cruises.
-Four cruise lines homeport at Port Tampa Bay: Carnival Cruise Lines, Royal Caribbean International, Holland America Line, and Norwegian Cruise Line.
+Tampa is also one of the most popular departure ports for western Caribbean cruises in the United States.
+Five cruise lines homeport at Port Tampa Bay: Carnival Cruise Lines, Royal Caribbean International, Holland America Line, Margaritaville at Sea, and Norwegian Cruise Line.
 AIDA Cruises uses the Port as a port of call.
 It has three cruise terminals.
 Fiscal year 2014 saw 888,343 passengers come through the port, encompassing 198 cruise ship calls.
 Nearby attractions include Channelside, The Florida Aquarium, and Ybor City.

 In April 2016, a reversal in Carnival's policy banning Cuban-born Americans from booking cruises to Cuba sparked protests in Miami and at the Port Tampa Bay, where a handful of Cuban-American protesters objected to the Port's ties with Carnival because the company is doing business with the Castro regime.
 Carnival had initially imposed the ban because Cuban law prohibits Cuban-born people from returning there by sea, even though they can do so on commercial flights, but on April 18 released a statement saying, "All travelers can book its cruises to Cuba, including Cuban-born individuals, in anticipation of Cuba allowing travel on a similar basis as they would if they were traveling by air."